wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/web-automation/includes/2-launching-closing-handling-browsers.md

 ![The Launch New Edge action.](..\media\launch-new-edge-action.png)

 You can also set whether the action will launch a new browser or attach to an already running one.
-The **Launch New Internet Explorer** provides one additional option in this parameter that launches the WinAutomation build-in browser.
+The **Launch New Internet Explorer** provides one additional option in this parameter that launches the WinAutomation built-in browser.

 ![The Launch New Internet Explorer action.](..\media\launch-new-internet-explorer-action.png)